About Us

 Mission Statement

-The players participating in the BC Honda Vancouver Squash League are amateurs that are playing because of a love for the game of squash.
-Participants, spectators, and members the BC Honda Vancouver Squash League are expected to always treat opponents, officials and spectators with the utmost courtesy, hospitality, and good sportsmanship.
+The players participating in the VSL are amateurs that are playing because of a love for the game of squash.
+Participants, spectators, and members of the VSL are expected to always treat opponents, officials and spectators with the utmost courtesy, hospitality, and good sportsmanship.

 Philosophy